arangodb/docs/3.10/aql/functions-geo.md

 Construct a GeoJSON MultiPolygon.
 Needs at least two Polygons inside.
 See [GEO_POLYGON()](#geo_polygon) for the rules of Polygon construction.

+No two edges of linear rings in the multipolygon must intersect and no vertex must occur in more than one of the linear ring.

 - **polygons** (array): array of arrays of array of longitude/latitude pairs
 - returns **geoJson** (object\|null): a valid GeoJSON MultiPolygon

+A validation step is performed using S2, if the validation is not successful, an AQL warning is issued and `null` is returned.

 MultiPolygon comprised of a simple Polygon and a Polygon with hole: